-The MPsych(Clin) is the standard professional training course for candidates who want to practice as a clinical psychologist.
-The PhD(ClinPsych) degree is for candidates who wish to combine clinical practice with high-level research that can lead to a career in research or teaching.
-Both degrees meet the accreditation standards of the Australian Psychology Accreditation Council (APAC), the Psychology Board of Australia (PsyBA) and the Australian Psychological Society (APS) College of Clinical Psychologists.
-Completion of either degree, and subsequent supervised registrar training satisfies the requirements for endorsement as a Clinical Psychologist with the PsyBA.
+The MPSYAE is the standard professional training course for candidates who want to practice as a clinical psychologist and have previously completed an accredited Level 3 Master of Professional Psychology program.
+The degrees meet the accreditation standards of the Australian Psychology Accreditation Council (APAC), the Psychology Board of Australia (PsyBA), and the Australian Psychological Society (APS) College of Clinical Psychologists.
+Completion of the MPSYAE, and subsequent supervised registrar training satisfies the requirements for endorsement as a Clinical Psychologist with the PsyBA.